OE4T/tegra-demo-distro/README.md

 For burning SDcards (for the Jetson Nano or Jetson Xavier NX developer kits), the `bmap-tools` package is recommended.

-For building CUDA applications, you must download the CUDA host-side tools using the NVIDIA SDK Manager (NVIDIA Developer Network login required).
-You should set the environment variable NVIDIA_DEVNET_MIRROR to the path of the directory where the `.deb` file for the tools package is located.

 ## Setting up

 1. Clone this repository: